What is GST? Goods and Services Tax Explained in Detail - LegalDocs

 VAT rates differ from state to state, but GST makes it uniform and remains constant all over.
 Here, the tax would be partitioned between the Central and State government.
 Let us have a gist at the impact of GST in several sectors.

 GST helps to create a common national market in India, which also helps to boost foreign investment.

 GST leads the foreign investors to invest with â€œMake in Indiaâ€ campaign.

 As India is a developing nation with a huge amount of population, leads to lack of employment.
 Therefore GST will help to reduce poverty and generate more employment.

-SGST (States Goods and Service Tax) and IGST (Integrated Goods and Service Tax) helps to reduce incentive from tax.
+SGST (States Goods and Services Tax) and IGST (Integrated Goods and Services Tax) helps to reduce incentive from tax.

 Multiple taxes are integrated into one tax.